return to homepage

 • End up taking additional courses, purchasing additional study material, or taking a refresher course to supplement

-Our course spans training over five months (20 weeks) and provides students with a consistent portion of instruction and practice work on a weekly basis.
+5-6 month courses, (around 20 weeks) provide students with a consistent portion of instruction and practice work on a weekly basis.

 Taking this approach teaches the information in a logical, time appropriate pattern, and helps to enforce the knowldge in a methodocal way which also helps students commit the material to memory.